 While these are two incidents, commuting during the rainy season has become life-threatening for many.
 Of course, in the techie’s case, action had been taken against irresponsible officials who left the manhole open in Manikonda.

-The main problem faced by residents in most colonies is that of open nalas and drains without any mesh or chain-linked mesh.
-When it rains heavily, it is hard to make out the demarcation between a Nala and a road.
-The problem is severe at the culverts.
+In most colonies, the main problem residents face is open nalas and drains without any mesh or chain link mesh.
+It is hard to distinguish between a Nala and a road when it rains heavily.
+The problem is severe near the trenches.
 GHMC has constructed small roads over culverts in many areas.
 But this is not helping when the rains are heavy.
 People are not able to distinguish between the Nala and the road.

 However, the officials say when the drain is less than two meters in width; safety measures include laying slabs or covers and constructing box or pipe drains wherever the drain is open.
-However, when the width is over two meters, a retaining wall or chain-linked mesh is the only option to prevent mishaps.
+However, a retaining wall or chain-linked mesh is the only option to prevent mishaps when the width is over two meters.